Lithill/Brain-Worms/README.md

     3. Solution: Insert click counter and if statement - only add point for the first click.

 11.
-    1. Expected behaviour: Player's "You scored x" number is the same across different parts of the page.
+    1. Expected behaviour: Player's "You scored x" number is the same across various parts of the page.
     2. Actual behaviour: Player's "You scored x" overlay number can be less than the actual score due to animation still being clickable after the overlay grabs the playerScore.
     3. Solution: setTimeout on game-over overlay so that these don't overlap.

 12.
     1. Expected behaviour: Leaderboard to appear and buttons to unfreeze after game ends.
-    2. Actual behaviour: Leaderboard did not appear and buttons did not unfreeze after game ends.
+    2. Actual behaviour: Leaderboard did not appear, and buttons did not unfreeze after game ends.
     3. Solution: Create if statement to check if leaderboardArr is null.

 13.
     1. Expected behaviour: When there are no high scores on the leaderboard, the overlay reads "You don't have any high scores yet!"
-    2. Actual behaviour: The overlay does not include this sentance.
+    2. Actual behaviour: The overlay does not include this sentence.
     3. Solution: Put if statement in leaderboardHTML function, so the phrase isn't overwritten with nothing if there is nothing in local storage.

 14.